Choosing an LLM for Voice Agents: Speed, Accuracy, Cost

 Scalability

-Cloud APIs abstract this - you just need to watch your rate limits.
-For high-throughput scenarios, you may have to request higher quotas or pay for enterprize tiers.
+Cloud APIs abstract this – teams only need to watch their rate limits.
+For high-throughput scenarios, request higher quotas or move to an enterprise tier.
 Self-hosting requires scaling out infrastructure.
 The good news is LLM workloads scale horizontally, so if you need to handle N concurrent calls, you can run N (or fewer, if each can handle multiple threads) instances of the model.
 Tools like Kubernetes or auto-scaling groups in cloud can spin up more instances when load increases.
 The latency difference is that cloud API calls might go to geographically load-balanced servers, whereas if you self-host in one region, global users might experience more network latency (unless you deploy servers in multiple regions).
 For a voice agent, this is usually minor compared to generation time.

 Fine-tuning and Customisation

-Many providers now allow limited fine-tuning of the models.
-For example, OpenAI allows fine-tuning GPT-4.1 and GPT-4.1 Mini (with some restrictions).
-Anthropic does not yet allow fine-tuning Claude Sonnet 4.5 or Claude Haiku 4.5, but AWS Bedrock has introduced a feature to fine-tune select models including Claude (with guardrails).
-Open-source models like Llama 4 Maverick can be fine-tuned freely on your data, which is a big plus if you need the model to learn domain-specific terminology or style (e.g., fine-tuning Llama 4 Maverick on your company’s past support transcripts to better handle industry-specific vocabulary).
+Many providers now allow limited fine-tuning of their models.
+For example, OpenAI offers fine-tuning on the current GPT-5.4 family (the GPT-4.1 family was retired from ChatGPT on February 13, 2026; API access sunsets on a rolling schedule).
+Anthropic still does not allow direct fine-tuning of Claude Sonnet 4.6 or Claude Haiku 4.5, but AWS Bedrock supports fine-tuning select models including Claude (with guardrails).
+Open-weight models like Llama 4 Maverick, DeepSeek V4-Flash, Kimi K2.6, and GLM-4.6 can be fine-tuned freely on private data, which helps when the model needs to learn domain-specific terminology or style (e.g., fine-tuning Llama 4 Maverick on past support transcripts to better handle industry-specific vocabulary).

 When you fine-tune a closed model through an API, your custom dataset is sent to the provider.
 Make sure the data isn’t used to retrain the provider’s base model (typically, it isn’t).
 Fine-tuning usually creates a separate model instance that’s only accessible to you.